Monday Night Football: How to watch the Cincinnati Bengals vs. Jacksonville Jaguars game tonight

 Select NFL games stream on ESPN+ during the 2023-24 NFL season, including this Monday's Cincinnati Bengals vs. Jacksonville Jaguars game.
 So if you don't want to pay for a pricey cable or streaming package to watch football, this is one budget-friendly alternative.
 An ESPN+ subscription grants you access to exclusive ESPN+ content including live events like UFC Fight Night and F1 races, fantasy sports tools and premium ESPN+ articles.
 You can stream ESPN+ through an app on your smart TV, phone, tablet, computer and on ESPN.com.

 Fubo TV gives you access to NBC, ESPN, Fox, CBS, ABC and NFL Network, basically almost every channel you need to watch the Macy's Parade and all the Thanksgiving football games.
 You'll also get access to ACCN, SECN, Pac-12 and Big Ten Network for catching NCAA college football games, plus 100+ more live channels.
 Fubo subscribers also get 1000 hours of cloud DVR storage.
-The platform offers a free trial period, and right now for Black Friday, new subscribers can save $40 on Fubo’s Pro, Elite, and Premier plans. ($20 off the first and second months).
+The platform offers a free trial period, and right now for the holiday season, new subscribers can save $20 on their first month of Fubo’s Pro, Elite, and Premier plans.

 Hulu’s live TV bundle (with ads) will get you access to ABC, NBC, Fox, CBS and ESPN and access to ESPN+.
 Plus, for NCAA college football fans, you'll also get ESPNU, Fox, FS1, CBSN, NBC, ACCN, Big Ten Network and SECN.
 Basically, almost every channel you may need to watch NFL and NCAA football games in 2023.
 The only NFL game you'll miss is Thursday Night Football over on Amazon Prime Video (which you may already have access to, anyway!).